escire/Convert2XML/INSTALL.md

 #### Installation

-1. Download and unzip the file "convertidor.zip".
+1. Download and unzip the "convertidor.zip" file.
+2. Configure the "Web.config" file
-2. In IIS, create a new entry in the file "config\applicationhost.config" in "sites".
+3. In IIS, create a new entry in the file "config\applicationhost.config" in "sites".
-3. Start IIS.
+4. Start IIS.

 ### Plugin